Categories: Technology

 The FTC and Facebook declined to comment.

-The FTC confirmed in March 2018 it had opened an investigation into allegations Facebook inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.
+The FTC confirmed in March 2018 that it had opened an investigation into allegations that Facebook inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.

-The probe has focussed on whether the data sharing violated a 2011 consent agreement between Facebook and the regulator and then widened to include other privacy allegations.
+The probe has focused on whether the data sharing violated a 2011 consent agreement between Facebook and the regulator and then widened to include other privacy allegations.

 Some in Congress have criticised the reported US$5 billion penalty, noting Facebook in 2018 had US$55.8 billion in revenue and US$22.1 billion in net income.